Buying Eyeglasses in Germany

 Getting Lenses Fitted Into The Frame

-Speaking of insurance, this is where you need to pay close attention.
-Your gesetzliche Krankenversicherung (public health insurance) does cover lenses, but only under specific medical thresholds.
-For short-sightedness (Myopie) or long-sightedness (Hyperopie), your prescription needs to exceed 6 dioptres.
-For astigmatism, the threshold is 4 dioptres or more.
-If your vision falls below those levels, the statutory insurer treats glasses as a lifestyle item rather than a medical necessity, and you pay out of pocket.
-Public insurance also covers eyewear needed after eye surgery, which many people don’t realise until they need it.
+Your gesetzliche Krankenversicherung (statutory public health insurance, covering around 90% of residents in Germany) does contribute toward lens costs, but only when your prescription crosses specific medical thresholds.
+For short-sightedness (Myopie) or long-sightedness (Hyperopie), your correction must exceed 6 dioptres.
+For astigmatism (Hornhautverkrümmung), the threshold sits at 4 dioptres or more.
+Below those levels, statutory insurers classify glasses as a lifestyle purchase rather than a medical necessity, so the cost falls entirely on you.
+Public insurance also covers eyewear required after eye surgery, which is something many people only discover once they actually need it.

-Private health insurance (private Krankenversicherung) is less predictable.
-Some policies cover a percentage of lens costs annually, others set a fixed allowance every two years, and some exclude glasses almost entirely.
-There is no standard rule here.
-You have to read your policy documents or call your provider directly.
+Private Krankenversicherung (private health insurance) operates without a single standard.
+Some policies reimburse a percentage of lens costs each year, others grant a fixed allowance every two years, and some barely cover glasses at all.
+There is no universal rule.
+Read your policy documents carefully, or call your provider directly and ask them to confirm the exact terms in writing.

 Buying Accessories for Your Glasses in Germany

-One thing your Krankenversicherung will almost certainly not cover is accessories.
-Cleaning sprays, microfibre cloths, hard cases, and replacement nose pads all come out of your own pocket regardless of whether you have public or private insurance.
-That’s just how it works here, and it’s worth knowing upfront so you’re not surprised at the checkout.
+Your Krankenversicherung (statutory health insurance) will not cover accessories.
+Cleaning sprays, microfibre cloths, hard cases, and replacement nose pads come entirely out of your own pocket, whether you’re on public or private insurance.
+That’s simply how it works here, so better to know before you’re standing at the checkout.

 The Bottom Line